 Although his physical appearance was changing every day, he tried not to bring extra attention to himself and continued to wear a female uniform and go by female pronouns at school.
 No one at West Point asked any questions.

 Five years later, Cook, now 30, is a captain in the U.S. Army based at Fort Campbell in Kentucky.
-He’s completed two combat tours: one in Kuwait in 2015 before his gender confirmation surgery and another afterward in Iraq in 2016.
+He’s completed three combat tours: one in Kuwait in 2015 before his gender confirmation surgery and two additional tours in Iraq.

 “Your battle buddies to your left and right — they know exactly who you are, they know exactly what you are, and all they care about is how well you can shoot, move, and communicate.”